ci1xgk/Fellowship_Webpage/Merewether1-3.md

 Note that `Valuei` is the value of the relevant quantity for the given boundary type.
 For `HVAR` boundaries `Valuei` is a water surface elevation in metres. ???
 However, the units of `Valuei` for `QVAR` boundaries depend on whether the given boundary identifier is specified in the `.bci` file. ??
 MKS: WHY TAKING ABOUT QVAR HERE AND LATER?
 For a `QVAR` boundary specified in the `.bci` file, `Valuei` is given as unit-width discharge with units of square meter per second. ??
 NEEDS CLARIFICATION??

+See the "3.
+Valley flooding following a dam failure" or "4.
+Carlistle 2005, urban flooding" case studies for a demontrastion of how to set up `.bdy` file for the `.bci` file.

 [back](/Merewether1.md)